The Value Problem

 By deep time here, we are not working with the scale time used to talk about the dinosaurs or the formation of the planets.
 We're right up much closer to the present than those things.
 And yet, we are still going back to an almost unimaginably long ago period in time compared to how we typically think about things in our daily lives.
 When talking about the Sumerians, the curators managed to blend what was happening in the Sumer of 9,500 years ago with what was happening in Sumer a mere 5,000 years ago.
 That would be roughly equivalent to talking about the construction of the pyramids in Egypt as a phenomenon of our time here in the present day, right along with construction of suspension bridges and the creation of the internet.

 Another problem with the way we think about time deals with our perception of the rate at which societies change.
 I have a vivid memory of my grandfather telling about a Sunday drive in his buggy when he was courting grandma sometime around 1910.
 Cars were unusual, Almost all roads between towns at that time were dirt, and not even paved with gravel.
 And they always stayed well back from rivers and streams where the good flat bottom land made for the most productive fields.
 It was unthinkable to slash across good bottom land with roads the way they are built today.
 I have a hard time imagining that world.
 As I write this I've recently marked the completion of my 73rd year, and the world today is quite dramatically different from the one I knew as a teenager in the 1960s.
 But 500 years ago, the world in which one's grandparents grew up was basically identical to the one in which your life would run its course.
 Things tended not to change in any significant way within a single lifetime, nor even two or three generations.
 If we run the clock back 4,000 years, life and the world as people experienced it would typically remain unchanged for dozens of generations.

-The process of change from the world of the Neolithic Sumerians of 9,500 years ago to what it was like in that area 4,000 years ago was extremely gradual, and probably not even sensed as a constantly changing world in the way we experience it.
-Imagining such a slow pace of change is hard.
+The process of change from the world of the Neolithic peoples in Sumer of 9,500 years ago to what it was like in that area 4,000 years ago was extremely gradual, and probably not even sensed as a constantly changing world in the way we experience it.
+Imagining such a slow pace of change is very difficult for us.

-This pattern of using readily available materials for the very first physical notion of monetization would be repeated many times around the world.
-For the Sumerians it was bits of clay.
+This pattern of using the hot new technology for the very first physical notion of monetization would be repeated many times around the world.
+For the people in ancient Sumer it was bits of hardened clay.
 Elsewhere, such varied things as knotted string, shells, bits of torn cloth, small pebbles, notched wood or bone, and many other solutions to this need would be used.
 Our best guess is that the Sumerians had someone they put in charge of keeping the market organized, and that this person setup some sort of booth where one could check in one's wares and get some clay tokens designating how much credit they were getting in return for use in the market that day.
 Were these tokens kept at the check-in booth or used as a currency at each stall?
 We cannot know for certain, but because they were quite small, it would have been easy to carry around a bunch of them in a cloth or leather pouch and use them the way we used to use coins and paper money.
 This is all pure speculation.
 All we have remaining are quite a few surviving examples of these clay tokens and some very good inferences about the values assigned to some of them, which were typically commodity equivalents.
 For example, a little cone shaped token might represent a set amount of grain.
 But the transactions and token exchange, assignments, and storage process?
 We are simply guessing based on what we know they needed to get done.